MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ DataKnots  0.1     │
     =#

-A vector lifted to a constant query will produce plural output.
+A `Vector` lifted to a constant query will produce plural output.

     void[Lift('a':'c')]
     #=>